Appliance installation tutorial with VirtualBox

 In the General section, click on the Advanced tab and change the boot order so that Hard Disk is before CD/DVD-ROM drive.
 This way after we install the appliance from the appliance CD image it will boot straight from the virtual Hard Disk.

-Note for users with AMD CPUs: if you have an AMD Phenom or Barcelona-level Opteron CPU enable IO APIC here to work around a Linux kernel bug.
+Note for users with AMD CPUs: if you have an AMD Phenom or Barcelona-level Opteron CPU you may need to enable IO APIC here to work around a Linux kernel bug.

 Configure network

-In the Network section, attach your VM to Host Interface (in the latest versions of VirtualBox this is called a Bridged Adapter).
+In the Network section, attach your VM to a Bridged Adapter (in older VirtualBox versions this is called Host Interface).
 This bridges your VM to the local network your host machine is connected to.
 If you have multiple network interface cards on the host, select which of them you want your VM to attach to.
 If unsure, experiment.
 You can always change this later.

 Configure CDROM boot media